 Savor in a perfectly cooked steak soaked in delicious herbs and wine marinade.
 It’s the perfect recipe for any special occasion served with a glass of rosé!

-In a ziploc bag, marinate the London broil with garlic, rosemary, parsley, wine, mushrooms, and shallots.
+- In a Ziploc bag, marinate the London broil with garlic, rosemary, parsley, wine, mushrooms, salt and pepper, and shallots.

 - Fiber: 2g